Just in case you haven’t heard enough talk about VFBs, I’m here today to answer more questions about the VFB habit!

 The main reason that I do not use salt is that salt is a major appetite stimulant.
 Just do the following experiment.
 Place cooked brown rice into two bowls.
 Sprinkle salt onto one of the bowls of rice.
 Stir.
 Taste both bowls of rice.
 Which bowl of rice do you want to eat more of?

 It is obvious to me now that I overeat on food that has salt in it.
-That's what we mean when we say that salt it an appetite stimulant--you will eat more food than you even need to eat simply because salt tastes so damned good!
+That’s what we mean when we say that salt it an appetite stimulant–you will eat more food than you even need to eat simply because salt tastes so damned good!
+This can actually be really useful when you’re unwell, in need of fuel but struggling to find your appetite.
+It’s just like cannabis in that sense, which also kickstarts your appetite.
+You can access this from dispensaries in lansing when you’re feeling under the weather and can’t face food.

 Since more food is exactly what I don’t need in order to lose weight, I do my best to make sure that there is no salt in my food.